 Next Tasters - See Courses - See Later Dates

-Impro Taster All Levels 4.30 pm to 7 pm on Sat 6 May in London.
+Short Form Impro Taster All Levels 7 pm to 9.30 pm on Sat 27 May in London.
+Your teacher is Seamus.

 Structure.
 Each class usually consists of three periods.
 First, we breathe and relax with the entire group.
 Then we practice games, in pairs or groups, with everyone taking part at the same time.
 In the end, we practice scenes, with performers playing in front of the other participants on a volontery basis.
 A beginners class will concentrate on the two first periods, while an advanced class will make more space for scene work and story-telling.